gabrielchua/RAGxplorer/README.md

 pip install -r requirements-local-deployment.txt
 ```

 ⚠️ Do not use `requirements.txt`.
-That is for the free streamlit deployment, and there is an additional `pysqlite3-binary` dependency.
+That is so the free streamlit deployment can run.
+That file includes an additional `pysqlite3-binary` dependency.

 ## Usage 🏎️